stevenpawley/recipeselectors/README.md

 The following feature selection methods are implemented:

-- Information Gain via the `step_select_infgain` function.
+- `step_select_infgain` provides Information Gain feature selection.
 This step requires the `FSelectorRcpp` package to be installed.

-- maximum Relevancy Minimum Redundancy via the `step_select_mrmr` function.
+- `step_select_mrmr` provides maximum Relevancy Minimum Redundancy feature selection.
 This step requires the `praznik` package to be installed.

+- `step_select_roc` provides ROC-based feature selection based on each predictors' relationship with the response outcomeas measured using a Receiver Operating Characteristic curve.
+Thanks to Max Kuhn, along with many other useful suggestions.

+- `step_select_xtab` provides feature selection using statistical association (also thanks to Max Kuhn).

-- Model-based selection from feature importances or coefficients via the `step_select_vip` function.
+- `step_select_vip` provides model-based selection using feature importance scores or coefficients.
 This method allows a `parsnip` model specification to be used to select a subset of features based on the models' feature importances or coefficients.
 See below for details.

+## Under Development

 Methods that are planned to be added:

-- Selection using permutation importance scores
 - Boruta feature selection
-- Exhaustive feature selection
-- Random feature selection

 - Carscore

-Unsupervised filter-based steps are already included in the `recipes` package, e.g. `step_corr` to univariate filter selection using correlation coefficients.
+- Relief-based methods

-## Feature importances based selection
+## Notes on Wrapper Feature Selection Methods

+The focus of `recipeselectors` is to provide extra recipes for filter-based feature selection.
+A single wrapper method is also included using the variable importance scores of selected algorithms for feature selection.

 The `step_select_vip` is designed to work with the `parsnip` package and requires a base model specification that provides a method of ranking the importance of features, such as feature importance scores or coefficients, with one score per feature.
 The base model is specified in the step using the `model` parameter.

+A limitation is that the model used in the `step_select_vip` cannot be tuned.
+This step is likely to be superceded in the future with a more appropriate structure that allows both variable selection and tuning.

 The parsnip package does not currently contain a method of pulling feature importance scores from models that support them.
 The `recipeselectors` package